CMSgov/bcda-static-site/src/_pages/v3/introducing-v3.md

 ### Simplified, reliable data mapping capabilities

 Data from BCDA will be more closely aligned with data available in CCLF files.
-Additionally the BCDA Data Dictionary will be automatically derived from upstream data sources.
+Additionally the <a href="{{ '/assets/downloads/BCDA_v3_Data_Dictionary.xlsx' | relative_url }}" data-tealium="download">BCDA v3 Data Dictionary {% include sprite.html icon="file_download" class="text-middle" size="2" %}</a> will be automatically derived from upstream data sources.

 ### Improved conformance with select FHIR Implementation Guides